 Located between New Jersey and Pennsylvania is a slim river that slices through the Appalachian Mountains.
 Called the Delaware Water Gap, this long stretch of water makes up the southern end of one of the Northeast’s most prominent camping spots.

-Rich in activities and easy to access, the Delaware Water Gap National Recreation Area is a large swath of protected land that stretches from the Delaware River in New Jersey to the border of New York.
+Rich in activities and easy to access, the Delaware Water Gap National Recreation Area is protected land that stretches from the Delaware River in New Jersey to the border of New York.
 At nearly 70,000 acres, the Delaware Water Gap area offers access to protected wilderness rich in history and recreational offerings.

 Plan The Best Delaware Water Gap Camping Trip

 It’s also a camper’s paradise.
-For those lucky enough to stumble upon the Delaware Water Gap, there is a plethora of options when it comes to camping out for the night, whether you’re a kayaker looking for a place to crash or a car camper seeking a simple and scenic weekend respite.
+For those lucky enough to stumble upon the Delaware Water Gap, there is a plethora of options when it comes to camping out for the night— whether you’re looking for camping in Pennsylvania or camping in New Jersey.